2022-cs244/2022-cs244.github.io/deliverables/getting-started.md

 Step 5 - Setting Up Your Fork (Team Project)
 ------

-Before you follow the remaining steps, you should form a team.
-Each team should create a single fork.
+Before continuing with the following steps, you should have completed the first assignment and formed a team.
+The following steps should be done together with your team.

 * Create a *private* fork of the [2021-cs344/2021-cs344-project](https://github.com/2021-cs344/2021-cs344-project) repo.

 You may fork the repo into a personal GitHub account or you may create a new GitHub organization for the team and fork the repo there.

-* The instructors will need access to your repositories so please add them (using [their GitHub usernames]({{ site.baseurl }}/staff)) as a collaborators on your fork.
+* The instructors will need access to your repositories so please add them (using [their GitHub usernames]({{ site.baseurl }}/staff)) as collaborators on your fork.

 * Once you have created your fork, clone the repository onto your development machine: